cafe-labs/mocha/README.md

 ```

 ## Support us
-If you like Mocha and would like to support the development, you can donate [here](https://buymeacoffee.com/proudparrot2).
-It helps with server costs, domains, and otherwise financially supports the project.
+If you like Mocha and would like to support the development, you can donate to me [here](https://buymeacoffee.com/proudparrot2).
+It helps with server costs, domains, and otherwise financially supports me.